Sacramento River thru Box Canyon

 2

 Stink Creek enters on the right.
-On the left bank is an alternate put-in for rafts, class III+ boaters, and people not comfortable with rope work and cliff climbing.
-Vehicles can reach this put-in by driving west on Cantara Road from I-5.
+On the left bank is an alternate put-in for rafts, less-fit kayakers, and people not comfortable with rope work.
+Vehicles can reach this put-in by driving down Cantara Road.

 2.4

-First railroad bridge, where Cantara Loop descends to and crosses the river.
-This was the site of a toxic waste spill in 1991.
+First railroad bridges, where Cantara Loop descends to and crosses the river.
+This was the site of a toxic waste spill in 1991, after which they built the modern steel structure that replaces the old bridge upstream.

 3.1